Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	5. Downside analysis:  This is so much less impressive than the other technologies in the game - I'm not saying it wouldn't work like it says! - that it comes off as boring and unmarvelous.
 	6. Trivia:  The icon for this technology is a dome in space with fields and trees inside of it, suggesting that this is a distrct-by-district version of the massive structures used for Zero Gravity Farms.
 	7. Mechanism proposal:  This technology likely extends into vertifarming and urban agriculture in general, which some people (such as me!) do consider futuristic and awesome.
 	8. Bureaucratic waste analysis:  Literal, although I guess it could inspire intransigence for sheer boringness.
 There could also be concern that the galaxy has tons of biological production already.
 Not sure though.
+Actually, I think it's kind of unfair that this is considered a bureaucratic technology, since I think it would tend to pay off in simple productivity.
+It's really straightforward and not cripplingly expensive technology.
 	9. Liberation rating:  5/5
 	10. Protection rating:  5/5
 	11. Technological smoothness:  4/5